 No one will argue with the fact that New York is home to some of the finest examples of Impressionist, Old Master, Ancient, Modern, and Contemporary art.
 Indeed, it is the city where everyone can find something to their intellectual and aesthetic taste.
-However, since the New York art scene is ever changing, sometimes it is rather difficult to catch significant art openings and cultural events.
+However, since the New York art scene is ever-changing, sometimes it is rather difficult to catch significant art openings and cultural events.
 That is exactly why we have prepared this list of New York art exhibitions you don’t want to miss next week!
 From the Metropolitan Museum of Art to some of the leading contemporary art galleries, this guide will help you find only the best art openings and shows!

 “Ndoro Na Miti” by Wangechi Mutu

 The “Ndoro Na Miti” is a new art installation by Wangechi Mutu, a Kenyan-born artist famous for her paintings and large art pieces that perfectly combine Western Art History with African folklore, social forces with the natural world.
-The highlight of the art installation is a unique bronze sculpture of the East African mythical water-woman called nguva that was created to underline the problem of biological diversity disappearance.
+The highlight of the art installation is a unique bronze sculpture of the East African mythical water-woman called nguva, which was created to underline the problem of biological diversity disappearance.

 Where: Gladstone Gallery, Chelsea